Position Type: Full-time, indefinite term

 CBRC believes in work led by and for the community.
 As part of our commitment to employment equity, we encourage applications from queer, trans and non-binary people, Indigenous, Black and people of colour (IBPOC) individuals, Two-Spirit people, people living with HIV, people living with Hepatitis C, disabled people, 2S/LGBTQ+ women, and other people with fabulous and diverse identities and experiences.
 CBRC acknowledges that not everyone is able to publicly disclose these identities, and this role does not expect that employees will disclose in the course of their work.

-We are seeking a passionate and dynamic Community Based Research (CBR) Training Manager to lead CBRC’s Canada-wide coordination and support for community-based research curriculum development and training programs for diverse 2S/LGBTQ+ community members.
-The primary responsibility is supporting the long-standing Investigaytors training program, with related programs offered in several sites across Canada, and leveraging data from CBRC’s Our Health research study with all 2S/LGBTQ+ people to mobilize knowledge about COVID-19 impacts on our communities.
-This position will be a core member of the CBRC research management team, supervising and working closely with other staff at CBRC, our affiliate university-based researchers, and our community partner organizations across Canada.
+We are seeking a passionate and skilled data analyst to support CBRC’s growing quantitative population health research and community-based research training programs.
+This includes the long-standing Investigaytors training programs and the Our Health research study for all 2S/LGBTQ+ people.
+This position will be a core member of the CBRC research team, and work closely with other staff at CBRC, our affiliate university-based researchers, and our community partner organizations across Canada.

 Primary Job Responsibilities